Riggd/portfolio/src/now.md

 <h1 style="font-size:4rem; font-weight: 600; margin: 35vh 0 0 0;">/now</h1>

-This is my [now page](https://nownownow.com/about), a project/idea by [Derek Sivers](https://sive.rs/nowff).
+<small>This is my [now page](https://nownownow.com/about), a project/idea by [Derek Sivers](https://sive.rs/nowff).
 As my life changes, so will this page...
-I hope.
+I hope.</small>

----

 Most importantly, I'm back to playing soccer after an 8 month break due to injury.
 I'll tell you what, I'm stoked!

 We're preparing for a year of travel.
 Glacier National Park is next on the list!

-I'm relearning how to develop.
+I've been tip-toeing back into front end development.
 Designers don't need to know how to code, but I find it interesting I am learning NodeJS and React at the moment.
 My goal is to release two products by the end of the year.
 My brain hurts, but we are learning so I guess that's a good thing.

 I'm reading about building sustainable products on the web.
 No more bloated sites in 2024!